carbon-language/carbon-lang/docs/project/goals.md

 unexpected or rare but still appropriate usages.
 Instead, Carbon should focus on enabling appropriate and effective usage of features, and creating incentives around those.
-What seems initially like a "misuse" of a feature may be critical for some rare user or some future use case.
-Put differently, we will not always be able to prevent engineers from misusing features or writing unnecessarily complex code, and that is okay.
+What seems initially like a "misuse" of a feature may be critical for some rare or future use case.
+Put differently, we will not always be able to prevent developers from misusing features or writing unnecessarily complex code, and that is okay.
 We should instead focus on helping reduce the rate that this occurs accidentally, and enabling tooling and diagnostics that warn about dangerous or surprising patterns.

 **The behavior and semantics of code should be clearly and simply specified whenever possible.** Leaving behavior undefined for some cases of invalid, buggy, or non-portable code may be necessary, but it comes at a very high cost and should be avoided.
 Every case where behavior is left undefined should be clearly spelled out with a strong rationale for this tradeoff.
-The code patterns without defined behavior should be teachable and understandable by engineers.
+The code patterns without defined behavior should be teachable and understandable by developers.
 Finally, there must be mechanisms available to detect undefined behavior, at best statically, and at worst dynamically with high probability and at minimal cost.